 Swab test

-A swab test is often used to test for infections, such as herpes, gonorrhoea or HPV.
-During this procedure, a healthcare provider uses a soft swab to take a sample from the genital, oral, or anal area.
+A swab test is often used to test for infections, such as herpes, gonorrhoea, or HPV.
+During this procedure, a soft swab is used to take a sample from the genital, oral, or anal area.

-If there are any blisters, sores, or unusual discharges—such as urethral discharges—they will take a sample and test it for STIs.
+If there are any blisters, sores, or unusual discharges – such as urethral discharges – a sample will be taken and tested for potential STIs.

 Lumbar puncture (spinal tap)

-In some rare cases, if your healthcare provider thinks you have an advanced syphilis or herpes infection, a lumbar puncture will be performed.
-For this test, a healthcare provider will inject an anaesthetic into your back so that you don't feel any pain during the procedure.
+In some rare cases, if an advanced syphilis or herpes infection is suspected, a lumbar puncture will be performed.
+For this test, our specialists will inject an anaesthesia into your back so that you don't feel any pain during the procedure.

 A thin, hollow needle is then carefully inserted between two vertebrae in your lower spine to collect a small amount of spinal fluid for testing.